-Author: Dr.Reneesh (Specialist Orthopedic – WELLKINS Medical Centre)
+Author: Dr.Reneesh (Consultant Orthopedic Surgeon – WELLKINS Medical Centre)

 Platelet rich plasma (PRP) is an autologous blood-derived product with an elevated concentration of platelets that are rich in growth factors.
 PRP has the potential to improve tissue healing at the cellular level by attracting, nurturing, and differentiating cells involved in tissue regeneration.